ClintH/ixfx-docs/src/pages/types/geometry/grid.md

 Grid and cells don't store data.
 You can't stuff things into it as you would a spreadsheet cell.
 It is a _virtualised_ data structure in that it gives the appearance of traversing a structure, but it is only created on-demand.

-To link a cell to your own data, use its coordinates as a key.
+To link a cell to your own data, use its coordinates as a key into a collection like a Map

 Lets say you want to associate colour with each cell: